 To see how the Ability Hand’s price compares to its competitors, please see our Bionic Hand Price List.

-Psyonic’s CEO and co-founder seems to be cut from the same cloth.
+Psyonic’s CEO seems to be cut from the same cloth.
 As he states in this video early in the Ability Hand’s development, he is very much focused on making bionics affordable for the masses.

 He repeats this message quite frequently, even while wrestling with the realities of distribution, insurance requirements, and government regulations, etc.